PeMeireles/PFLSight/README.md

     * Open the game.pl file;
     * Type "play." into the command line of your SICStus Prolog 4.9 window;
     * The game is now open and ready to play.

+**Note:** Due to the way prolog read works, a '.' must be placed after each command in the terminal (e.g.: '1.', 'a1.', 'v.', etc.)

 ### Description of the game